Nothing Compares 2 U

-"Nothing Compares 2 U" is a song written by the American musician Prince for his band the Family.
-It first appeared on their only album, The Family (1985).
-Its lyrics express an abandoned lover's feelings of longing.
-The Irish singer-songwriter Sinéad O'Connor recorded a version for her second studio album, I Do Not Want What I Haven't Got (1990), co-produced with Nellee Hooper.
+"Nothing Compares 2 U" is a 1985 song written by American musician Prince for his project, The Family, featured on its 1985 debut album.
+It was popularized when Irish singer and songwriter Sinéad O'Connor covered it for her 1990 studio album, I Do Not Want What I Haven't Got.
+The song's lyrics expressing an abandoned lover's feelings of longing.